eth-brownie/brownie/docs/api-network.rst

 ``brownie.network.event``
 =========================

 The ``event`` module contains classes and methods related to decoding transaction event logs.
-It is largely a wrapper around `eth-event <https://github.com/iamdefinitelyahuman/eth-event>`__.
+It is largely a wrapper around `eth-event <https://github.com/iamdefinitelyahuman/eth-event>`_.

 Brownie stores encrypted event topics in ``brownie/data/topics.json``.
 The JSON file is loaded when this module is imported.

-.. _api-network-eventdict:

 EventDict
 ---------

-.. py:class:: brownie.types.types.EventDict
+.. py:class:: brownie.network.event.EventDict

-    Hybrid container type that works as a `dict <https://docs.python.org/3/library/stdtypes.html#mapping-types-dict>`__ and a `list <https://docs.python.org/3/library/stdtypes.html#lists>`__.
+    Hybrid container type that works as a `dict <https://docs.python.org/3/library/stdtypes.html#mapping-types-dict>`_ and a `list <https://docs.python.org/3/library/stdtypes.html#lists>`_.
 Base class, used to hold all events that are fired in a transaction.

     When accessing events inside the object:

     * If the key is given as an integer, events are handled as a list in the order that they fired.
-An ``_EventItem`` is returned for the specific event that fired at the given position.
+An :func:`_EventItem <brownie.network.event._EventItem>` is returned for the specific event that fired at the given position.
-    * If the key is given as a string, a ``_EventItem`` is returned that contains all the events with the given name.
+    * If the key is given as a string, an :func:`_EventItem <brownie.network.event._EventItem>` is returned that contains all the events with the given name.

     .. code-block:: python